ScottMetzel/PowerShell_Scripts/Azure_Arc/README.md

 <a name="EnableWinSrvManagement"></a>
 ## Enable Windows Server Management via Azure Arc
-This tool provides a scalable solution for enrolling in <a name="https://learn.microsoft.com/en-us/azure/azure-arc/servers/windows-server-management-overview?tabs=portal">Windows Server Management by Azure Arc</a>.
-The easiest way to execute it is to download it, then upload to and execute via <a name="https://learn.microsoft.com/en-us/azure/cloud-shell/overview">Azure Cloud Shell</a>.
-Don't have a Cloud Shell? <a name="https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/ephemeral?tabs=azurecli">Read this to get started!</a>
+This tool provides a scalable solution for enrolling in [Windows Server Management by Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/servers/windows-server-management-overview?tabs=portal).
+The easiest way to execute it is to download it, then upload to and execute via [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).
+Don't have a Cloud Shell?
+[Read this to get started!](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/ephemeral?tabs=azurecli)

 It can enroll Arc-enabled Servers in Windows Server Management at all scopes, which means it can enroll all discovered Arc-enabled Servers:
  - using no filtering, which can span tenants.